aura-nw/docs/docs/product/aurascan/advanced-topics/account-bound-token/definition_account_bound_token.md

 ---
+"label": "What is ABT?",
 sidebar_position: 1
 ---

-# What is Account Bound Token?
+# What is Account Bound Token (ABT)?

 ## Definition